NilPointer-Software/bdfd-wiki/src/bdscript/pinMessage.md

 # $pinMessage
-Pins a message in the current channel.
+Pins the bot's response message in the current channel.

 > ⚠️ A channel can have a maximum of 50 pinned messages.

 ## Syntax
 ```
 $pinMessage
 ```
-It pins bot's response message.

-#### Example
+## Example
 ```
 $nomention
 $pinMessage